preem-BD/fake-news-detector/README.md

 ## 📄 License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-This project is created for academic purposes as part of the Scientific Programming WIN course at ZHAW.
+Created for academic purposes as part of the Scientific Programming WIN course at ZHAW.

 ## 📧 Contact